aisyahputami/Taxi-trip-data-NYC/README.md

 ![passengers](https://github.com/aisyahputami/Taxi-trip-data-NYC/blob/main/dbt-test/dbt_test_monthly_total_passengers.png)

 Based on the dbt test model above, the following insights are obtained:
-1. "year" Column: There are three types of tests performed on the "year" column:
+1. **"year" Column**: There are three types of tests performed on the "year" column:
     - not_null Test: Ensures that every value in the "year" column must not be null.
     - accepted_range Test: Ensures that every value in the "year" column must be within the minimum range of 0 (cannot be negative).
     - expect_column_values_to_be_of_type Test: Ensures that all values in the "year" column have the data type int64.
-2. "month_name" Column: There are three types of tests performed on the "month_name" column:
+2. **"month_name" Column**: There are three types of tests performed on the "month_name" column:
     - not_null Test: Ensures that every value in the "month_name" column must not be null.
     - accepted_values Test: Ensures that every value in the "month_name" column can only be a month from January to December.
     - expect_column_values_to_be_of_type Test: Ensures that all values in the "month_name" column have the data type string.
-3. "monthly_passengers" Column: There are three types of tests performed on the "monthly_passengers" column:
+3. **"monthly_passengers" Column**: There are three types of tests performed on the "monthly_passengers" column:
     - not_null Test: Ensures that every value in the "monthly_passengers" column must not be null.
     - accepted_range Test: Ensures that every value in the "monthly_passengers" column must be within the minimum range of 0 (cannot be negative).
     - expect_column_values_to_be_of_type Test: Ensures that all values in the "monthly_passengers" column have the data type int64.